zakary575/PokemonCardMarketplace/README.md

 ## Description

 Welcome to the Pokemon Trading Post.
-This website is designed to
+This website is designed to search Pokemon cards from an API databse.
+It will generate the average sale price of the Pokemon card and let you add it to your cart.
+The plans for future development is to get Stripe functional so that we would be able to process payment for the cards.

 ## Contents